JakobLeander/bionic-hand/README.md

 This repository contains the code and resources for building and controlling a bionic hand using Python and Arduino hardware.

+The hand itself is based on Amazing Hand from Pollen Robotics: https://github.com/pollen-robotics/AmazingHand

+The muscle sensor is from Sparkfun: https://learn.sparkfun.com/tutorials/myoware-muscle-sensor-kit

+It is an old version I had lying around.
+You will likely be able to find a newer version e.g. from Pimeroni: https://shop.pimoroni.com/products/myoware-2-0-muscle-sensor-1?variant=40537749487699

 ## Features
 - Python-based servo control for SCS0009 serial bus servos
 - Arduino receiver and emitter code for hardware communication